2023 Most Popular Engineering Graduate Certificate Schools in the Middle Atlantic Region

 Of the 219 students majoring in engineering at Stevens, 75% are male and 25% are female.

 You’ll be in good company if you decide to attend Columbia University in the City of New York.
 It ranked #2 on our 2023 Most Popular Engineering Graduate Certificate Schools in the Middle Atlantic Region list.
-Located in the large city of New York, Columbia is a private not-for-profit college with a fairly large student population.
+Located in the large city of New York, Columbia is a private not-for-profit college with a very large student population.

 Of the 101 students majoring in engineering at Columbia, 74% are male and 26% are female.